What is meant by the term “Short-Time Work”?

-In principle, a dismissal in accordance with the principle of proportionality is the last resort.
+In principle, a dismissal under the principle of proportionality is the last resort.
 Short-time work is intended precisely to avoid dismissals of employees.
-The particular advantage of short-time work for employers is that, if the economic situation improves again, they can fall back on their trained and reliable employees.
+The particular advantage of short-time work for employers is that they can fall back on their trained and reliable employees if the economic situation improves again.

 Ultimately, however, short-time work cannot rule out dismissals for operational reasons.
 Thus, due to permanently poor economic conditions, the possibility of employment of the respective employee may not only temporarily but also permanently cease.

-If a Dismissal should occur, does the Short-Time Working Allowance then have an Effect on the Amount of Unemployment Benefit for the Employee?
+If a Dismissal should occur, does the Short-Time Working Allowance then Affect the Unemployment Benefits for the Employee?

-No. The receipt of short-time work compensation does not have a negative effect on the amount of unemployment benefit.
+No. The receipt of short-time work compensation does not harm the amount of unemployment benefit.
 The basis for calculating unemployment benefit remains the remuneration that would have been earned without the loss of work.

 What Effects does Short-Time Work have on Employees’ Pension Entitlement?

 Employees’ pension insurance will continue to exist during the period of short-time work.
-The contributions to the pension insurance are, as usual, paid jointly by employee and employer.
-However, pension insurance contributions are only paid on the basis of the reduced earnings actually paid by the employee.
+The contributions to the pension insurance are, as usual, paid jointly by the employee and employer.
+However, pension insurance contributions are only paid based on the reduced earnings actually paid by the employee.